Short Answer (quick read).

-A KVM Server (virtual server) is a virtualization solution that uses the infrastructure of the Linux kernel for complete virtualization.
+It’s a virtualization solution that uses the infrastructure of the Linux kernel for complete virtualization.
 With such a kernel-based virtual machine, the complete virtualization of any operating system is possible.
-In contrast to OpenVZ VPS, the entire operating system is virtualized, including its own kernel and individual network settings.
+In contrast to OpenVZ the entire operating system is virtualized, including its own kernel and individual network settings.
 Even the installation of non-Linux systems is possible without any problems.
 At first, KVM only seemed to represent a niche solution, but with version 2.6.20, following direct implementation in the Linux kernel, it rose to become the de facto standard for full virtualization in the Linux area.
-The leading distributors Suse Linux, Red Hat, CentOS and Ubuntu have been using KVM as the preferred virtualization solution over its predecessor XEN for some time now.
+The leading distributors Suse Linux, Red Hat, CentOS and Ubuntu have been using this system as the preferred virtualization solution over its predecessor XEN for some time now.

 How much does a KVM Server cost?

-The prices for KVM Servers are based on the traffic, RAM and possible storage space provided.
+The prices for these servers are based on the traffic, RAM and possible storage space provided.
 Very affordable offers with a few gigabytes of storage space and less than one gigabyte of RAM are available at low monthly prices.
-Significantly more powerful KVM Servers are available at higher prices, whereby the upper limits are open.
+Significantly more powerful servers are available at higher prices, whereby the upper limits are open.
 Here it is important to check your own needs carefully.
 Setting up a KVM Server is usually free of charge, some providers charge low fees.
 In the case of very cheap offers, the selection of the available operating systems can sometimes be limited.

 Who offers KVM Servers?

-Most known providers of network services now offer KVM Servers.
+Most known providers of network services now offer this service.
 In addition to premium providers, it is often worth taking a look at smaller providers who have affordable entry-level offers.
 When choosing a provider, your own needs and the reliability of the respective provider, together with the price, should play a decisive role.

-What are the advantages and disadvantages of a KVM server?
+What are the advantages and disadvantages of KVM?

-Compared to classic Servers, KVM Servers offer some advantages that result from full virtualization:
+Compared to OpenVZ, KVM offers some advantages that result from full virtualization: